Every day there are little things that we find annoying with the programs we use.

 In this way all employees (with sufficient privilege) can conveniently make changes

 to the report when needed.
-To see why we think users should be able to efficiently
+To see why we think users will be able to efficiently

 change web documents see our